 Since I've been following this idea for quite a while, I jumped at the chance to be in one of the first groups to take the tour.
 I assumed that, being a fairly new project, there would be a few quirks and the script might be a bit disjointed, but I couldn't pass up the free admission for residents of Western Carroll County.
 At that price, there was nothing to lose!

-The tour starts out at a makeshift kiosk in Basin Park, where several grainy laminated historic photos of town were on display.
-Not exactly the best first impression, but the city isn't well known for its marketing savvy, and you can't always judge a book by its cover.
+The tour started out at a makeshift kiosk in Basin Park, where several grainy laminated historic photos of town were on display.
+Not exactly the best first impression, but small towns aren't well known for their marketing savvy, and you can't always judge a book by its cover.
 After all, this is an "underground" tour - a dirty DIY approach would almost seem befitting.
+(UPDATE: They've since built a nicer looking kiosk, painted in historic colors, and complete with a lifesize Carrie Nation stand-up!)
 Our guide Ralph was fairly knowledgable, albeit a bit loose with certain common exaggerations of underground lore (Underground City?).
 I understand this sensational approach to common "underground" and mystery tours, but if you're local you may have to occasionally fight back the urge to argue with him over the accuracy of his script.
-He was really good with our kids, who are still learning the concept of not interrupting adults when they speak.
+He was really good with our kids, who were still learning the concept of not interrupting adults when they speak.

 In the basement performance level of the Auditorium, or "The Gem" as it is known locally, Ralph told of his years working at The Aud, of its local "barefoot dances" in the basement, and he even managed to sneak in a ghost story.
 I spent some time looking for signs of the underground creek tunnel that we've explored beneath that room, but nothing looked familiar.
 On our way out, he showed us the small locked door near the entrance to The Gem that leads to the underground level below.
 That's as close as you get to the Leatherwood Creek Tunnel, though.